garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Bootstrapping.md

 4. ...
 52. Sample a random card, put it back & re-shuffle
 You make a new deck of cards from that 52 samples (bootstrap sample)
-- Some cards will be missing, & some cards will be duplicated
+- Some cards will be missing, & some cards will be duplicated (because we are putting it back into the deck)
+	- So calculations on bootstrap sample will give different results than original data
+- However, the bootstrap sample roughly maintains trends: